randomtruffles/Dominion_League/faq.md

 #### How do I reload a suspended game?

 First, make sure you have the game id.
-If you're still in still in the game, you can find the game id at the top of both the game log and the game chat.
+If you're still in the game, you can find the game id at the top of both the game log and the game chat.

 <img src="/img/faq/gameIdFromLog.PNG" height="200">
 <img src="/img/faq/gameIdFromChat.PNG" height="200">